-- Access to your personal data and to certain other supplementary information that this policy is already designed to address
+- access to your personal data and to certain other supplementary information that this Policy is already designed to address

-- Require us to correct any mistakes in your information which we hold
+- require Us to correct any mistakes in your information which We hold

-- Require the erasure of personal data concerning you in certain situations
+- require the erasure of personal data concerning you in certain situations

-- Receive the personal data concerning you which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations
+- receive the personal data concerning you which you have provided to Us, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations

-- Object at any time to processing of personal data concerning you for direct marketing
+- object at any time to processing of personal data concerning you for direct marketing

-- Object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you
+- object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you

-- Object in certain other situations to our continued processing of your personal data
+- object in certain other situations to our continued processing of your personal data

-- Otherwise restrict our processing of your personal data in certain circumstances
+- otherwise restrict our processing of your personal data in certain circumstances

-- Claim compensation for damages caused by our breach of any data protection laws.
+- claim compensation for damages caused by our breach of any data protection laws.

-For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation
+For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.

 HOW TO COMPLAIN

-We have that we or our Compliance Director can resolve any query or concern you raise about our use of your information.
-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone 0303 1231113.
+The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone: 0303 123 1113.